Latina/o/x Initiatives for Service, Training, and Assessment (LISTA) Certificate

 She earned a B.A. in Business Administration from Rutgers University in New Brunswick and honorary degree of Doctor of Public Service from Georgian Court University (2021)

-Ms. Neira’s professional experience also includes working with adults with intellectual and developmental disabilities in community residential and day program settings and deaf, blind and deaf-blind individuals.
-She has a Bachelor of Arts in Social Work and Spanish from Rutgers University and a Master of Social Work from Fordham University.
-A native Spanish speaker, she was born in Ecuador and raised in Salem County.
+Neira’s professional experience also includes working with adults with intellectual and developmental disabilities in community residential and day program settings and deaf, hard of hearing, blind, visually-impaired and deaf-blind individuals.
+She has a Bachelor of Arts in Social Work and Spanish Translation and Interpreting from Rutgers University and a Master of Social Work from Fordham University.
+She is a former Welcoming America fellow; serves on the board of the Rutgers School of Social Work Latino Initiatives for Service, Training and Assessment (LISTA); and the West Hartford’s Advisory Commission for Persons with Disabilities.

-• A graduate from Rutgers University with a BA in Psychology; Attended New York University where she received her Master Degree in Clinical Social Work; Received her Ph.D. in Clinical Social Work from the International University for Graduate Studies.
+A graduate from Rutgers University with a BA in Psychology; Attended New York University where she received her Master Degree in Clinical Social Work; Received her Ph.D. in Clinical Social Work from the International University for Graduate Studies.

 She has been an employee of PROCEED for the past 31 years.
 She has been a director for several programs including the pre-school programs, Child Abuse Prevention, Youth Counseling, Differential Response, Outreach to Adolescents at Risk and the Substance Abuse Programs.
 She has 36 years of experience working with families, children, and adolescents.
 Areas of expertise include domestic violence, child sexual abuse, family therapy, substance abuse, HIV/AIDS, and clinical supervision.

-• Katty Rivera the Project Coordinator and Education and Training Specialist for the Northeast and Caribbean Mental Health Technology Transfer Center, housed at Rutgers University School of Health Professions, Department of Psychiatric Rehabilitation and Counseling Professions.
+Katty Rivera the Project Coordinator and Education and Training Specialist for the Northeast and Caribbean Mental Health Technology Transfer Center, housed at Rutgers University School of Health Professions, Department of Psychiatric Rehabilitation and Counseling Professions.
 Her mental health experience comes from managing treatment teams in large community-based behavioral health organizations tasked with the coordination of services for people with serious mental illnesses in employment and housing programs.
 She also has presented professional training programs and managed large community-based events.
 Currently, presents on Cultural Considerations for Mental Health Services within the Latino Community and Trauma-Informed Care through the Latinx cultural lens and has provided Suicide Prevention training in Spanish for behavioral health providers in Puerto Rico.

 Katty also participates in national workgroups with other federal regions MHTTCs across the country in behavioral health initiatives and the promotion and implementation of evidence-based practices.
 Her research interests include acculturation and biculturalism and its impact on mental health, Trauma-Informed Care, provider self-care, compassion fatigue and burnout prevention.